 At the end of the day, you’ll arrive in Portree, and check into your accommodations.
 There are a lot of different options, including hotels, bed and breakfasts, Airbnbs, lofts, etc. Be warned, accommodations on Portree are expensive.
 Even though it’s the capital of Skye, the town is quite small, and most places are sold out months in advance.
 So, book as early as possible.

-During our 3-night stay, we did two nights in town at the Viewfield House (£140.00 each night) and the third night at the Tongadale Hotel (£110.00) in the heart of Portree.
+During our 3-night stay, we spent two nights in town at the Viewfield House (£134.00-£190.00 each night) and the third night at the Tongadale Hotel (£136.00) in the heart of Portree.
 I enjoyed and recommend staying at the Viewfield House.
-It is an old Victorian-era country home with 11 beautifully decorated bedrooms, situated on 20 acres of woodland, includes breakfast and dinner, and less than a 3-minute drive from Portree’s city-center.
+It is an old Victorian-era country home with 11 beautifully decorated bedrooms, situated on 20 acres of woodland, includes breakfast and dinner, and is less than a 3-minute drive from Portree’s city centre.
 While the Tongadale is centrally located, the rooms were small, old, and basic (like a Motel 6).
 Honestly, I’d think spending an additional £30.00 for a third night at the Viewfield House, which is historic, beautiful, and comfortable, would have been a better option.

 Day 2: Isle of Skye